Growing up with an alcoholic parent

 Every day, I searched the house for her hidden bottles and cans and poured them out – which of course, only completely perpetuated the problem because she just then went out to the store and bought replacement supplies.
 I could determine, with spot-on accuracy, how many beers she’d consumed just by looking at her face or hearing her speak one or words.
 I could also predict if she planned on drinking that night or not.
 If she had supplies, she’d act happy, even giddy, that day.
 I’d get instantly sick to my stomach.
 If she couldn’t drink for some reason, she’d be terribly irritable – snapping at me over trivial matters, even becoming as evil tongued as she did while drunk.

 During those teen years, I grew closer with my father.
 He was super supportive and encouraging about my cross-country and track running and involvement in school extracurricular activities.
 I began to understand him better.
 In the process, I began to resent my mother for what I perceived as a conscious decision not to get better.
 I believed she didn’t care enough about her family to get help.
-I was angry at her but I want off to college with a pit in my stomach.
-I worried about the wellbeing of my sister, though my dad assured me things would be OK and insisted that I would regret not focusing on myself for once.
+I was angry at her but I went off to college with a pit in my stomach.
+I worried about the well-being of my sister, though my dad assured me things would be OK and insisted that I would regret not focusing on myself for once.

 After years of being the perfect, rule-following kid, I went a bit wild and did the common party thing in college.
 I liked the way alcohol erased my insecurities.
 By my second year, I recognized my relationship with alcohol was mirroring that of my mom and alcohol.
-I started feeling like I needed to drink in order to go to BBQs and social events where I didn’t know many people.
+I started feeling like I needed to drink in order to go to social events where I didn’t know many people.
 I felt I wasn’t drinking socially anymore; I was totally emotionally dependent on alcohol for a sense of confidence.
 I felt I was standing atop a very slippery slope.
 After that year, I stopped drinking heavily and focused my efforts on my education and building a foundation for a career.

 That’s when I discovered that things were not good for my sister.
 My dad was working at night a lot again.
 My sister was being neglected by our mother and endangered.
 Mom would lock herself in her room for two days, leaving Brooke to care for herself.
 I spent my senior year of college basically commuting back and forth from class and work to home.
 My sister needed me.
 That year, I even sometimes brought Brooke to stay for the weekend at my college apartment.
 When a Big 10 college apartment is safer for a seven-year-old girl than her home, the home is an extreme problem.
 My father’s family urged my father to take action to get me and my sister out of the situation.
 He recognized the worsening problems but he was so trapped by a mix of denial, codependency and laidback, everything-will-work-out personality that prevented him from believing he had the ability to make things better.
 He really believed that Mom was a hopeless cause and that if he left her, she’d die.

 After graduation, I took a full-time job.
-I considered trying to get custody of my sister but I had only just graduated from college and I feared the courts would place her elsewhere because I was so young.
+I considered trying to get custody of my sister but I had only just graduated from college and I feared “the system” would place her elsewhere because I was so young.
 Also, I didn’t want to hurt my dad.
 So, I split my time between work and being the stable person my sister needed.
 After a few years, I moved out of my apartment and back home.
 We all lived together in chaos again for about five years.
 But even after I moved out again, I still spent nearly all of my free time with Brooke and at school and sport events.
 I was the primary parent for my sister…and my parents.
 Complete role swapping.
 I cleaned the house.
 I reminded my dad about bills.
 I helped with the science projects.
 Mom continued to worsen with DUIs and run ins with the police.
-Though I knew the police officers were well intentioned and had perhaps seen far worse situations, I was always blanketed in extreme shame when they gave me those looks of pity.
+Though I knew the police officers had good intentions and had perhaps seen far worse situations, I was always blanketed in extreme shame when they gave me those looks of pity.

 Because I was focused on taking better care of me, this helped the whole family.